Kapoe district

 Kapoe (กะเปอร์, [kā.pɤ̄ː]) is a district (amphoe) of Ranong province, southern Thailand.

 Geography

 Neighboring districts are (from the north clockwise) Mueang Ranong of Ranong Province, Phato of Chumphon province, Chaiya, Tha Chang and Ban Ta Khun of Surat Thani province, and Suk Samran of Ranong.
 To the west is the Andaman Sea.

 The southeastern part of the district is part of the Khlong Nakha Wildlife Sanctuary.
 The mangrove forests in the estuary of the Kapoe River are part of the Ranong Biosphere Reserve.

 Administration

+Central government

-The district is divided into five sub-districts (tambons), which are further subdivided into 34 villages (muban).
-Kapoe itself is a township (thesaban tambon) and covers parts of the tambon Kapoe.
-There are four tambon administrative organizations (TAO) responsible for the non-municipal areas.
+The district is divided into five subdistricts (tambons), which are further subdivided into 34 villages (muban).

+Local government

+Kapoe is a subdistrict municipality (thesaban tambon) and covers part of the subdistrict Kapoe.
+There are five subdistrict administrative organizations - SAO (ongkan borihan suan tambon - o bo to): Kapoe, Muang Kluang, Bang Hin, Ban Na and Chiao Liang.

+Healthcare

+Hospitals

+There is community hospital in Kapoe district with 35 beds.

+Health promoting hospitals

+There are total six health-promoting hospitals in the district, of which; one in Muang Kluang and Chiao Liang and two in Ban Na and Bang Hin.

+Religion

+There are seven Theravada Buddhist temples in the district.

+One in Chiao Liang, two in Kapoe and four in Ban Na.